matplotlib/matplotlib/doc/users/explain/api_interfaces.rst

 objects accessible by the "Axes" interface, and often accept these as arguments or pass them back from methods.
-It is usually essential to use the explicit "Axes" interface to perform any customization of the default visualization, or to unpack the data into numpy arrays and pass directly to Matplotlib.
+It is usually essential to use the explicit "Axes" interface to perform any customization of the default visualization, or to unpack the data into NumPy arrays and pass directly to Matplotlib.

 Appendix: "Axes" interface with data structures
 -----------------------------------------------